jjaimon/conferences/README.md

 # conferences
-This is my public repository to share code and presentations used in recent conferences.
+This is my public repository where I share code and presentations used in recent conferences.

 ## Talks
 ### 2016